Why Has The Law-Commission Suggested To Register NRI Marriages?

 This ensures that a marital dispute will not result in horrible outcomes and that spouses can guard their legal and fundamental rights.
 Marriage may be a dreamy thing for some, but the possibility of fraud can turn it into a horrible nightmare.

-Registration will not only diminish the probability of risks but can also show a clear path to safeguarding fundamental rights.
+Registration will not only diminish the probability of negative consequences but can also show a clear path to safeguard the rights.
 If the government accepts the recommendation, it will be easier to curb such crimes.